SonicMoE: Accelerating MoE with IO and Tile-aware Optimizations: More experiments

-We conduct ablation studies to study the effect of the different routing subroutines on the trained MoE by TR.
-We compare token rounding with nearest rounding (``NR'') with per-expert token counts with other rounding methods.
+We conduct ablation studies to study the effect of the different rounding subroutines on the trained MoE by TR.
+We compare token rounding with nearest rounding (``NR'') on per-expert token counts alongside other rounding methods.
 Specifically, we compare against stochastic rounding with per-expert token count (``SR''), always round up (``UP''), and always round down (``DOWN'').
 The results are shown in Table~\ref{tab:exp-ablation} and we find that our token rounding algorithm in general is robust to the specific rounding subroutines.

 Following Algorithm~\ref{alg:token_rounding}, for expert $e$, we denote the expert frequency from the TC sorting as $f_e$, and the last $\tileM$-divisible expert frequency as $\rounddown{f_e}$, and the next $\tileM$-divisible expert frequency as $\roundup{f_e}$.
 We also denote the expert scores from TC sorting as $s_e$, the expert scores from the selected tokens in $\pi_e[:\rounddown{f_e}]$ as $\rounddown{s_e}$ and the scores for $\pi_e[:\roundup{f_e}]$ as $\roundup{s_e}$.
 We note that all rounding algorithms only make a \textit{binary decision} between discarding TC tokens and padding EC tokens for each expert.
-Following are simple heuristics to perform rounding:
+The following are simple heuristics to perform rounding:

 \begin{itemize} \item \textbf{NR-f: nearest rounding to $\tileM$-multiples via expert frequency}: We pad EC tokens if $\roundup{f_e} - f_e < f_e - \rounddown{f_e}$. ``NR-f'' is our default choice of token rounding and we use it for Table~\ref{tab:exp-sparse},~\ref{tab:exp-T-ablation},~\ref{tab:exp-tileM-ablation}, and Figures~\ref{fig:wasted_flops} and~\ref{fig:token_rounding_speed}.